anbox-cloud/discourse-docs/howto/install/customise.md

 <a name="overlay-files"></a>
 ## Use overlay files

-A *bundle overlay* is a fragment of valid YAML that is dynamically merged on top of a bundle file before deployment, similar to a patch file.
+An [overlay bundle](https://juju.is/docs/sdk/bundle-reference#heading--overlay-bundles) is a fragment of valid YAML that is dynamically merged on top of a bundle file before deployment, similar to a patch file.
 The fragment can contain additional or alternative YAML that is intelligible to Juju.
 For example, you could use a bundle overlay to specify custom instance types for the machines you use (note that the specified constraints are just an example and not a recommendation):

     machines:
       '0':